dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Fixed a small bug in settings.vim
+* Added an option to open up a split window horizontally in globaldump.vim
-* Only update the datetime stamp when a file is modified in datetime.vim
+* Added an option setting to control which type of split window in settings.vim